frugal-ai-challenge/frugal-ai-challenge.github.io/tasks.md

 ## Tasks 🥇

-We have chosen three tasks across three modalities, all of which are useful in the global fight against the climate crisis:
+We chose three tasks across three modalities, all of which are useful in the global fight against the climate crisis:

 1. **📝 Detecting climate disinformation 📝:** based on text from news articles.
 2. **🔥 Classifying regions at risk of wildfires 🔥:** based on image data gathered via satellite.